oscarg111/CGame-from-scratch/readme.md

 ### Note:

-Ensure that your development environment is properly configured to locate the necessary include paths and libraries stored in the `Q:/include` folder.
+Ensure that your development environment is properly configured to locate the necessary include paths and libraries stored in the `Q:/include` folder. chabge.